dginst/dginst.github.io/_posts/2019-05-10-cryptoassetlab.md

 taught by Ferdinando Ametrano, since [2015/2016](https://www.ametrano.net/courses/#past-university-courses);
-going forward in that direction, the new lab is a joint effort between the University and our Institute; its aim is to be a meeting point between academia, industry, institutions, and regulators.
+going forward in that direction, the new lab is a joint effort of the University and our Institute; its aim is to be a meeting point between academia, industry, institutions, and regulators.